DevTK0/00-Raiser/README.md

 # FAQs
 1. Slash commands for the cogs aren't working.

-Due to the way cogs are imported, the cogs will only be loaded after main bot runs the sync command.
-As such, You will need to manually sync using the text based sync command.
+Please run the sync command (for each cog) for every new Discord Server.
+This will tell Discord to register the /commands with the server.

 2. I reloaded a cog and now the slash commands aren't working